hungaikev/tech-blog/_posts/2017-01-15-postgres-flink-sink.md

 It is also possible to define your own.

 While investigating PostgreSQL sinks I came across [this excellent flink blog series](http://bytefish.de/blog/apache_flink_series_4/ "bytefish flink blog series").
-Philipp also writes a PostgreSQL sink, however, as our requirements emerged they were a bit different from his, so I decided to try writing my own.
+Philipp also writes a PostgreSQL sink which batches writes up to a given batch count.
+As our requirements emerged we needed more control over when to write to the database, so I decided to try implementing my own.

 ## Using the `JDBCOutputFormat`